In This Article

 - 1 cup seafood stock, or chicken stock

 - 1 lb firm fish, ie., halibut, snapper, or salmon

-- Place first seven ingredients in a large heavy pot or dutch oven over moderate heat.
-Cook until onions are soft, 5 min.
-Stir in celery, bell pepper, and tomato paste, cooking 1 min.
+- Add the onions, garlic, bay leaves, oregano, salt, pepper, and oil to a large heavy pot or Dutch oven over medium heat.
+Cook 5 minutes or until the onions are soft.
+Stir in the celery, bell pepper, and tomato paste, and continue to cook for 1 minute.

-- Lightly season fish fillets, shrimp, and scallops with salt/pepper.
-Add them to the stew and simmer covered 3 minutes or just until shrimp turns opaque.
-If shrimp turns opaque before the fish is done, remove shrimp to prevent overcooking.
+- Lightly season the fish, shrimp, and scallops with salt and pepper.
+Add them to the stew, and simmer covered 3 minutes or just until the shrimp turn opaque.
+Note: If the shrimp turn opaque before the fish is done, remove them from the stew to prevent them from overcooking.

 - Turn off the heat, discard the bay leaves, and return all of the ingredients back to the stew.
 Divide the stew into bowl, garnish with fresh basil, if desired, and serve warm with crust bread.

 - 1 Large Heavy Pot or Dutch Oven

 - *Whole plum tomatoes provide a deeper flavor, but you can also use plain, diced tomatoes instead.